tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 explicitly writing into a buffer.

 Writing into a buffer calls for the `ST` monad.
 But there is the business of the index.
-Just like with the socket above, we could go back in time to disastrous effects.
+Just like with the sockets of [my previous post][blog-post-sockets], we could go back in time to disastrous effects: we could write two trees in two interleaved histories and get out an inconsistent mix of these histories.
 So we reach for linear types again.
-An added bonus is that linearly-used write-only buffers are actually pure, so no need for a monad at all.
+An added bonus is that linearly-used write-only buffers are observationally pure, so no need for a monad at all.

 The type of write-buffers is